Cyphrme/CozeJS/README.md

 1. Run a HTTPS server.
 2. Inline all Javascript modules into a single file.

-For Go the server option requires only a few lines of code and only Go as a dependency.
+A Go server requires only a few lines of code and adds a single dependency (Go itself).
 Since main Coze is in Go, that's a reasonable tradeoff.

-## No Go, inline Javascript modules.
 Alternatively, inlining all Javascript into a single `js.min` file might be feasible in a single page, static HTML file.
+This isn't implemented, but this is how it would be done using esbuild:

 ```sh
 esbuild join_test.js --bundle --format=esm --minify --sourcemap=inline  --outfile=test.coze.min.js